In this article:

 Kids will have concerns about all the upcoming changes.
 Allow them to help with logistics as much as is practical (helping sort and pack, deciding what to bring in their suitcase, etc).
 Help them say goodbyes and offer to set up last playdates and plans to keep in touch with friends.

 Maintaining positivity about the move, while allowing time to process the change, will go a long way, as will maintaining familiar routines as much as possible.
-Avoid PCS Move Wipeout offers more details about helping kids through a PCS, and the information in A Pre-PCS School Checklist will be invaluable.
+Avoid PCS Move Wipeout offers invaluable information about helping kids cope with a PCS move.
+And we’ve got more, of course!

-Download MilitaryByOwner’s complete set of PCS ebooks for further resources!
+Download our complete set of PCS ebooks for even more help!

 By Jen McDonald